-I was shy, and I stepped forward to my Voice as a fierce advocate connecting with students, faculty, and administration.
-I discovered that what I’d done my entire life in every job – listen so people felt heard, & speak to where we connect – could serve a greater good.
-I learned the power of a Vision when I left that first marriage, and that knowing propelled me forward to meet this far bigger Vision, even as I heard again & again it was impossible.
+I was a shy person, and I stepped forward, used my Voice as a fierce advocate to connect and form alliances with students, faculty, and administration.
+I discovered what I’d done my entire life in every job – listen so people felt heard, & speak to where we connect – could serve something bigger.
+I’d already learned the power of a Vision when I left that first marriage, and that knowing propelled me forward to meet this far bigger Vision, even as I heard the word “impossible” again and again.